shdq/cherniaev.com/markdown/prepare-for-coding-interviews-not-just-solve-leetcode-problems.md

 ## Run the code

-Online platforms often let you test code against custom inputs, so try all of your examples and then submit.
+LeetCode lets you test code against custom inputs, so try all of your examples and then submit.
 If the solution is accepted, well done.
 If it doesn't, return to the previous paragraph.

 _Sometimes, interviewers prefer to use Google Docs or similar as a code editor, so there is no «run» button.
 Therefore, you tell the interviewer that you finished coding._